Illustrating Executive Data Report with PowerPoint Dashboards

 The whole slide is divided into three columns which gives quite a lot of space for data.
 With more extensive amounts of data, it’s better to limit the colors on the slide.
 There’s one leading color + red, orange, and green colors reserved for statuses only.
 To enrich the content the columns’ headers are represented with adequate icons.

-Summarize the Company’s Financial Budget Graphically in Your Executive Data Report
+Financial Example: Presenting Company Budget Graphically in Executive Report

 If you want to present a budget summary on one slide, it’s possible to create it in a graphical way, as in the example below.